JJ/hoborg/text/text.md

 boy, did she give me all she could... so I gave her a few pesos.
 A few dozens.
-I got the gist of all that from here, but to tell the truth I got most of it from the other guys on the line for the price of sharing a cigarrette, which I carried in quantity even if I don't smoke.
+I got the gist of all that from here, but to tell the truth I got most of it from the other guys on the line for the price of sharing a cigarette, which I carried in quantity even if I don't smoke.

 But the information I received from the guys was correct.
 It was late